SAMCASAN/alx-pre_course/README.md

-Part of the alx course
+Part of the alx course.